Carbon Release Issues of Treatments

 A Latent Cost of Our Environment

-“W” is equal to the ratio of molecular weight of carbon dioxide and carbon, which is about 3.67.
+In the formula, “W” represents the ratio of the molecular weight of carbon dioxide to carbon, which is approximately 3.67.

 The Loss of Organic Matter